douglasyao/douglasyao.github.io/_drafts/2020-9-16-intuition-behind-mediated-expression-score-regression.md

 To summarize:

+Let me end this section by saying the following: there is no completely foolproof way to distinguish mediation from pleiotropy.
+All methods that aim to do this make certain assumptions

 # "Mediated heritability" vs. "explained heritability"

 This section is somewhat technical, so feel free to skip if you want.
-There is a subtle but important difference between
+There is a subtle but important difference between the quantity we aim to estimate